Course - General Chemistry - KJ1003

 - Predict molecular geometry using the VSEPR method and recognize polar and nonpolar compounds.

-- Calculate entropy, enthalpy, and Gibbs energy changes for reactions and relate this to equilibrium and spontaneity.
+- Calculate entropy, enthalpy, and Gibbs energy changes for reactions and relate these to equilibrium and spontaneity.

 - Draw cell diagrams, calculate voltage for galvanic cells using standard reduction potentials and the Nernst equation, and relate this to equilibrium and spontaneity.

-- Plan and conduct simple chemical experiments in a safe and responsible manner, including the use of basic laboratory techniques such as weighing, measuring volume, filtration, and titration.
+- Conduct simple chemical experiments in a safe and responsible manner, including the use of basic laboratory techniques such as weighing, measuring volume, filtration, and titration.

 General knowledge